wrporter/advent-of-code/README.md

   completion  Generate the autocompletion script for the specified shell end         Record end time for a part.
-Download puzzle description after completing part 2. help        Help about any command run         Run all solutions for a year or a specified day start       Start solving parts for a given day.
+Download puzzle description after completing part 2. help        Help about any command run         Run solutions for a year and day (runs all days when day is 0) start       Start solving parts for a given day.
 Generates a solution template, downloads the puzzle input, and writes a starting time.

 Flags:
-  -c, --config string        config file (default is $HOME/.ao.yaml) -d, --day int              event day (default 8)
-  -h, --help                 help for ao
+  -c, --config string        config file (default is $HOME/.ao.yaml) -d, --day int              event day (default 11) -h, --help                 help for ao
   -l, --language string      specify writing templated files for a single language (default "all") -o, --output-path string   path to output files to (default is solutions/{year}/{day})